-- the fact that they have applied the exception to recognising and disclosing information about deferred tax assets and liabilities related to Pillar Two income taxes IAS 12 para 88A; - their current tax expense (if any) related to the Pillar Two income taxes IAS 12 para 88B; and - during the period between the legislation being enacted or substantively enacted and the legislation becoming effective, entities will be required to disclose known or reasonably estimable information that would help users of financial statements to understand an entity's exposure to Pillar Two income taxes arising from that legislation.
-If this information is not known or reasonably estimable, entities are instead required to disclose a statement to that effect and information about their progress in assessing the exposure IAS 12 paras 88C-88D.
+- the fact that they have applied the exception to recognising and disclosing information about deferred tax assets and liabilities related to Pillar Two income taxes - their current tax expense (if any) related to the Pillar Two income taxes; and - during the period between the legislation being enacted or substantively enacted and the legislation becoming effective, known or reasonably estimable information that would help users of financial statements to understand an entity's exposure to Pillar Two income taxes arising from that legislation.
+If this information is not known or reasonably estimable, entities are instead required to disclose a statement to that effect and information about their progress in assessing the exposure.

+IAS 12 paras 88C-88D